 From time to time, we may also use your information to contact you for market research or to provide you with marketing information we think would be of particular interest.
 At a minimum, we will always give you the opportunity to opt out of receiving such direct marketing or market research contact.
 We will also follow local requirements, such as allowing you to opt in before receiving unsolicited contact, where applicable.

 5. Who we share it with

-Prostate Cancer Foundation of Australia will not sell, rent, or lease your personally identifiable information to others.
-Unless we have your permission or are required by law, we will only share the personal data you provide online with other Prostate Cancer Foundation of Australia entities and/or business partners who are acting on our behalf for the uses described in "how we use it".
+We may provide your contact details to other like-minded organisations to contact you with information that may be of interest to you.
+From time to time, we participate in data collectives where we share your personal information (other than sensitive information) with other organisations.
+PCFA is likely to disclose your personal information to other Prostate Cancer Foundation of Australia entities and/or business partners who are acting on our behalf for the uses described in "how we use it".
 Such Prostate Cancer Foundation of Australia entities and/or business partners are governed by our privacy policies with respect to the use of this data and are bound by the appropriate confidentiality agreements.

 Prostate Cancer Foundation of Australia will not use or share the personally identifiable information provided to us online in ways unrelated to the ones described above without first letting you know and offering you a choice.
 As previously stated, we will also provide you the opportunity to let us know if you do not wish to receive unsolicited direct marketing materials from us and we will do everything we can to honour such requests.

 7. Accuracy & Access